getodk/docs/odk2-src/getting-started-2-user.rst

   #.
 Install the APKs your application uses.
   #.
 Launch the *home screen* APK, either ODK Survey or ODK Tables.
   #.
-Click on the three vertical dots in the upper right corner of the menu bar and choose :menuselection:`Sync` to launch the ODK Services sync activity in the context of your *home screen* APK.
+Click on the circular arrows button to launch the ODK Services sync activity in the context of your *home screen* APK.
   #.
 Configure ODK Services to point to the ODK Aggregate instance you want to join.
   #.
 Choose :guilabel:`Sync now` to make the device mirror the contents on that ODK Aggregate server.